 Before you give your dog any peanut butter, read the ingredient label.
 Look for xylitol, birch sugar, or any ingredient ending in “-itol.”
 If you see it, don’t feed it to your dog.
 When in doubt, don’t feed it.

-Some store-brand sugar-free nut butters and certain “natural” or “keto-friendly” products have contained xylitol, but formulations change as companies reformulate without warning.
-Your job is to verify the label on the jar in your hand, every time.
+Store-brand sugar-free nut butters and certain fitness-marketed products are frequent offenders, but formulations change without warning.
 If you’re uncertain whether a product contains xylitol, contact the manufacturer or skip it.

 The fat content concern